Best VPN For Mac

 *Content includes branded mentions of our sponsor, Norton Secure VPN.

 There's no shortage of ads out there advertising VPNs and their benefits.
-However, a sponsor read on a podcast isn't enough to make an informed decision.
-That's especially true if you're a Mac owner, since most VPN messaging seems focused on Windows and mobile devices.
+However, a sponsorship message on a podcast isn't enough to make an informed decision.
+That's especially true if you're a Mac owner, since most VPN advertising seems focused on Windows and mobile devices.

 Although good VPNs for Macs aren't hard to find, their features are numerous and can be confusing to understand.
-But never fear: We have a handy list detailing the best VPN for Mac for anything you might want to use it for.
+But fret not: We have a handy list detailing the best VPN software for Mac based on different cases you might want to use it for.

 Our Top Picks For Best VPN For Mac